-Staging setup
+Staging/live setup

-The aegir-dirs package provides these scripts for you:
+The aegir-dirs package provides these scripts:

 downgrade_unapproved.pl